-- Response: Where does she get this completely fictitious dialogue between God and the demon powers?
+- Response: Where does she get this entirely fictitious dialogue between God and the demon powers?
 It is made up, not founded in scripture, and mistakenly assumes that Jesus went to hell, the place of torment and suffering after he died on the cross.
 The Bible does not teach any such thing.
 However, it does say that Jesus descended into the lower parts of the earth (Eph.
 4:9).
 This can mean that Jesus was physically buried, or that Jesus went to Hades to inform those who had already died about who he was and what he did on the cross, or it can be referring to his incarnation as is contrasted with his ascending into heaven (Eph.
 4:10).
 But there is simply no reason to believe that Jesus suffered in hell and finished the atonement there.
 See response to Quote 1.

 - If you don't believe Jesus went to hell, you cannot be saved: "His spirit went to hell because that is where we deserve to go… There is no hope of anyone going to heaven unless they believe this truth."
 (The most important decision you'll ever make, by Joyce Meyer, second printing, may 1993, page 37)

 - We are called little gods: "I was listening to a set of tapes by one man and he explained it like this..this kind of gets the point across...he said why do people have such a fit about God calling his creation, his creation, his man not his whole creation, but his man, little gods?
 If he's God what's he going to call them but the God kind?
 I mean if you as a human being have a baby you call it a human kind.
 If if [sic] cattle has another cattle they call it cattle kind.
 I mean what is God supposed to call 'em?
 Doesn't the Bible say we are created in his image?
 Now you understand I am not saying you are god with a capital G. That is not the issue here so don't go trying to stone me or yell blasphemy at me."
 "The Bible says right here John 10:34...'and Jesus answered is it not written in your law I say we are gods.'
-So men are called God's by the law..."(Joyce Meyer). (www.youtube.com/watch?v=yrP3OLCH9GI&feature=related)
+So men are called God's by the law..."(Joyce Meyer).
+(Listen: Joyce Meyer says we can be called little gods)

 - Response: In this clip she goes on to quote John 10:34 where Jesus says to the Pharisees "you are gods," which is a quote from Psalm 82:6, which is an imprecatory Psalm of condemnation for the unrighteous judges.
-Psalm 82:7 says, nevertheless you will die like men.
+Psalm 82:7 says, "nevertheless you will die like men."
 She then turned to Psalm 82 and went through it.
-The video stopped so I do not know what she would have said about the next, all important verse.
+The video stopped, so I do not know what she would have said about the next, all-important verse.

-- Response: Mrs. Meyer needs a lesson in basic Bible.
+- Response: Mrs. Meyer needs a lesson in basic biblical theology.
 1 John 1:8 says, "If we say that we have no sin, we are deceiving ourselves, and the truth is not in us."
 Notice that John the apostle says "we."
-He is including himself with sinners.
+He includes himself with sinners.
 Also, Paul said in Rom.
 7:19-20, 24, "For the good that I wish, I do not do; but I practice the very evil that I do not wish.
 20 But if I am doing the very thing I do not wish, I am no longer the one doing it, but sin which dwells in me...24 Wretched man that I am!
 Who will set me free from the body of this death?"
 Is Joyce Meyer better in Christian character than John and Paul?
 I think not.
 Mrs. Meyer fails to recognize her own sinfulness, and so mistakenly denies her own sinfulness.
 I can only conclude that this false teaching comes from pride because it certainly isn't biblical.

 - Response: Where did she get this - in the sacred Book of Joycemeyeronomy?
 It is certainly not in the Bible, and yet she has no problem teaching it as an authoritative truth.
 Does she not know that the Bible says not to exceed what is written (1 Cor.
 4:6)?
-Yet, she has done exactly this.
+She has done exactly that.
 She is in grave error and has violated God's word that says that Jesus bore our sins in his body on the cross (1 Pet.
 2:24) and finished the atonement on the cross (John 19:30) - not in hell at the hands of demons!
 There is no way demons were literally standing 'on' Jesus.
 Meyer is in gross error!